 6.5.
 UDFs Tab

 User-defined functions (UDFs) can be added to queries by pointing to a JAR file on HDFS and indicating the Java classpath, which contains the UDF definition.
-After the UDF is added here, an Insert UDF button appears in the Query Editor that enables you to add the UDF to your query:
+After the UDF is

 Figure 6.15.
 UDF Tab